 “Disease” means the following conditions which may be preventable by immunization:

-1. Rubeola (measles);

-2. Mumps;

-3. Rubella (German measles);

-4. Varicella (chicken pox);

-5. Hepatitis B.;

-6. Influenza; and

-7.COVID-19.

-“Effective Date” means full immunization for Rubeola, Mumps, Rubella, Varicella, Hepatitis B, and Influenza by 1/1/2024, and

-COVID-19 by 12/1/2021.
+COVID-19.

 “Entity” means an organization which holds a license issued by the Board that authorizes it as an organization to provide emergency medical services, or a training center licensed by the Board.